-At the MFR Center, the main technique our independent therapists use, is the John F. Barnes’ style of Myofascial Release (www.myofascialrelease.com).
-However, as every body is different, and your therapist may incorporate any of these techniques below into your session so you can get the most comprehensive treatment for your needs.
+At the MFR Center, the main technique our independent therapists use is the John F. Barnes’ style of Myofascial Release.
+However, as every body is different, and your therapist may incorporate any techniques on this page into your session so you can get the most comprehensive treatment for your needs.

 Visceral Manipulation - Visceral Manipulation is a manual therapy consisting of gentle, specific placed manual forces that encourage normal mobility, tone and inherent tissue motion of the viscera, their connective tissue and other areas of the body where physiologic motion has been impaired.
 We focus on the digestive viscera.
-Frances, Lara, Michelle and Tabitha have been trained in this technique.
+Frances, Olga, Michelle, Tana, Trevor, Eric and Tabitha have been trained in this technique.

 Trigger Point Therapy – Similar to MFR, but using applied pressure to trigger points of referred pain.
 These points are defined as localized areas in which the muscle and connective tissue are highly sensitive to pain when compressed.
 Pressure on these points can send referred pain to other specific parts of the body; and sustained pressure on the trigger point, will not only release the trigger point, but also relieve the referred pain.
 This is often used in conjunction with MFR.
-Frances and Tom teach this modality, and all the therapists have been trained in this technique.
+Frances teaches this modality, and Eric & Tom have been trained in this technique.

 Sports/Fitness Fusion - An integrated style of bodywork using a blend of MFR, Shiatsu, Thai, Muscle Energy and Trigger Point therapy.
 This form of bodywork will release chronic areas of tension and injury developed from repetitive movements such computer/device use, nonprofessional sports or fitness training.
-This form of therapy is done in workout clothes or shorts & tank top.
-Frances developed and teaches this popular modality and Michelle, Karen L. and Tabitha have been trained in this technique.
+This form of therapy is done in workout clothes or shorts & tank top, but can have deep emotional and physical releases.
+Frances developed and teaches this popular modality and Michelle, Tabitha, Tana, Trevor and Eric have been trained in this technique.

 Craniosacral Therapy (CST) - A gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system - comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
-Using a soft touch generally no greater than 5 grams, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
-Frances, Lara, Karen L. and Olga have been trained in this technique.
+Using a soft touch, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
+Frances and Olga have been trained in this technique.

 Aromatherapy - The static application of essential oils on points on the body to help relieve pain and dysfunction.
 The oils are applied with the therapists hands, resting on your skin, using the therapist’s heat and energy from their hands to activate the oils’ healing potential.
 Our oils are of the highest medicinal quality, imported from Europe.
 Frances has been trained in this modality.